Philio/PreferenceCompatExtended/README.md

         app:minValue="1"
         app:valueAsSummary="true" />

-Note: Full package name is not required as the preference is in the same package as the preferences support library
+Note: Full package name is not required as the preference is in the same package as the preference support library

 ## Custom attributes